mvysny/vok-orm/README.md

 `vok-orm` uses [JSR303 Java Standard for Validation](https://en.wikipedia.org/wiki/Bean_Validation); you can quickly skim over [JSR303 tutorial](https://dzone.com/articles/bean-validation-made-simple) to see how to start using the validation.
-In a nutshell, you annotate your Entity's fields with validation annotations; the fields are then checked for valid values with the JSR303 Validator (invoked when `entity.validate()`/`entity.save()`/`entity.create()` is called).
+In a nutshell, you annotate your KEntity's fields with validation annotations; the fields are then checked for valid values with the JSR303 Validator (invoked when `entity.validate()`/`entity.save()`/`entity.create()` is called).
 The validation is also mentioned in [Vaadin-on-Kotlin Forms](http://www.vaadinonkotlin.eu/forms.html) documentation.